ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 This document defines the "api-catalog" well-known URI and link relation.
-It is intended to facilitate automated discovery and usage of the APIs published by a given organisation or individual.
+It is intended to facilitate automated discovery and usage of published APIs.
 A request to the api-catalog resource will return a document providing information about, and links to, the publisher's APIs.

 --- middle